-- 1. Member States shall by ... [six months from the expiry of the transposition period of this Directive] adopt a national strategy on asset recovery and update it at regular intervals of no longer than five years. - 2.
+- 1. Member States shall by 24 May 2027 adopt a national strategy on asset recovery and update it at regular intervals of no longer than five years. - 2.
 The strategy referred to in paragraph 1 shall include: - (a) elements concerning the priorities of national policy in this area, and the objectives and measures to achieve them; - (b) the role and responsibilities of the competent authorities, including arrangements for coordination and cooperation among them; - (c) resources; - (d) training; - (e) measures to be taken, where applicable, on the use of confiscated assets for public interest or social purposes;

-- (f) activities to be undertaken on cooperation with third countries; - (g) arrangements allowing for regular evaluation of results. - 3.
-Member States shall communicate their strategies, and any updates of their strategies, to the Commission within three months from their adoption.
+- (f) activities to be undertaken on cooperation with third countries; - (g) arrangements allowing for regular evaluation of results.

+3. Member States shall communicate their strategies, and any updates of their strategies, to the Commission within three months from their adoption.